Gold Tip Torch

 Moderate to strong water movement is recommended.
 One of the main draws to this type of LPS coral is how it sways in the current.
 Water flow is both healthy for the coral and is pleasing aesthetically.

 Like most coral, Euphyllia rely to a large extent on the products of their zooxanthellae, however, in our experience, they also benefit from direct feeding.
 Hammers, torches, and frogspawn do not seem to aggressively feed like other LPS, so finding the right food can be a challenge.
 We have had some good luck with a dry pellet food called Sustainable Aquatics Hatchery Diet.
 It is intended for use with small fish, but we have tried feeding it to corals like the Euphyllias, which tend to be finicky eaters, with good results.

 This genus for the most part has been propagated extensively in captivity and is an excellent candidate for aquaculture.
-They are not particularly fast growing so long-term aquaculture may be a challenge.
+The branching varieties tend to be much better candidates compared to the wall varieties.
 It is reasonable to believe that a sustainable harvest can be achieved in time.

 Proper acclimation is extremely important considering the stress imposed on the animals by the shipping process.
 Please take a moment to review our Acclimation Guide.

 The images were taken with a Canon 5D mk II and 100mm macro lens under T5 Fluorescent lighting.
 Quite a lot goes into how we go about shooting the corals and anemones you see on Tidal Gardens.
 For an in-depth look at our methods, check out our comprehensive Reef Aquarium Photography FAQ.